Knowledge Hub

 What are some examples of sexual harassment?

 Sexual harassment can come in many forms, from clearly physical conduct to more subtle conduct that is sexual in nature such as ‘banter’.
-To help employers understand what can amount to sexual harassment, the Equality and Human Rights Commission (EHRC) has published guidance on sexual harassment at work.
-Common examples of sexual harassment include:
+To help employers understand what can amount to sexual harassment, the Equality and Human Rights Commission (EHRC) has published guidance on sexual harassment at work (updated in September 2024 to take into account the new duty to prevent sexual harassment discussed in this article).
+Common examples of sexual harassment under the guidance include:

 • Engaging in physical behaviour that is sexual in nature.